intel/MultiArchUefiPkg/Docs/Running.md

 as itself.
 This is a useful property, as OpRoms can contain many images, e.g. an X64 and an AArch64 image.

+#### Usage

+        Shell> LoadOpRom.efi [-l] [-n] [seg bus dev func]

+When run without a segment/bus/device/function tuple and extra options, the tool will load compatible OpRom images for _all_ PCI(e) devices in the system.
+If you specify a particular SBDF, the tool will process the OpRom for that SBDF alone.

+By default, the tool will recursively connect the loaded image (which it assumes to be a driver) to the controller where the OpRom came from.
+This is usually what you'd want, anyway.

+Options:
+* `-l`: just list all ROM images, don't load anything.
+* `-n`: when loading a driver, don't connect the driver to the controller.

 Here's an example session booting up a video card driver:

         FS0:\> pci